 Early Childhood Enrichment Music Classes for Children with hearing loss (up to age Four)

 The MTME Early Childhood program offers toddlers with hearing loss the benefits of music instruction through participation in tuition-free music enrichment classes up to four years of age.
-The children will participate in mainstream classes.
+The children will participate in mainstream classes at The Old Town School of Music and The Merit School of Music.
 The goal is to stimulate their young minds with movement, rhythm, percussion instruments and the cause and effect relationships between instruments and sound projection.

 Group Class & Instrument Program Children (over four years of age)